Scans by variant

 - the creative or timing behind that placement was stronger

 When one variant underperforms, it does not always mean the destination is weak.
-It may mean the physical location, channel context, or promotion timing needs attention.
+The physical location, channel context, or promotion timing may need attention instead.

 A practical example

-Imagine one Smart Link promotes the same published campaign across three printed assets:
+Imagine one OmniLab Smart Link promotes the same published campaign across three printed assets:

 - entrance poster